Chuck Norris: Subsequent success (1989–1999)

-2000 to 2005: Subsequent films and internet fame
+Subsequent films and internet fame (2000–2005)

-In the early 2000s, Norris starred as a secret agent in the CBS's television films The President's Man (2000) and The President's Man: A Line in the Sand.(2002).
+In the early 2000s, Norris starred as a secret agent in the CBS television films The President's Man (2000) and The President's Man: A Line in the Sand.(2002).

 In 2003, Norris played a role in the supernatural Christian film Bells of Innocence.
 That same year, he acted in one episode of the TV show Yes, Dear.

-In 2004, Rawson Marshall Thurber's comedy DodgeBall: A True Underdog Story was released.
+In 2004, Rawson Marshall Thurber's comedy film DodgeBall: A True Underdog Story was released.
 Norris plays himself as a judge during a dodgeball game.
-Described by critics as raunchy comedy that delivers for many, it grossed $167.7 million.
+Described by critics as "a raunchy comedy that delivers for many", it grossed $167.7 million.

 That same year, he published his autobiography Against All Odds: My Story.

 In 2005, Norris founded the World Combat League (WCL), a full-contact, team-based martial arts competition, of which part of the proceeds are given to his Kickstart Kids program.

 On October 17, 2005, CBS premiered the Sunday Night Movie of the Week Walker, Texas Ranger: Trial by Fire.
 The production was a continuation of the series, and not scripted to be a reunion movie.
-Norris reprised his role as Cordell Walker for the movie.
+Norris reprised his role as Walker for the movie.
 He has stated that future Walker, Texas Ranger Movie of the Week projects are expected; however, this was severely impaired by CBS's 2006–2007 season decision to no longer regularly schedule Movies of the Week on Sunday night.

 Chuck Norris facts originally started appearing on the Internet in early 2005.
 Created by Ian Spector, they are satirical factoids about Norris.
 Since then, they have become widespread in popular culture.
 The "facts" are normally absurd hyperbolic claims about Norris's toughness, attitude, virility, sophistication, and masculinity.
 Norris has written his own response to the parody on his website, stating that he does not feel offended by them and finds some of them funny, claiming that his personal favorite is that they wanted to add his face to Mount Rushmore, but the granite is not hard enough for his beard.
 At first it was mostly college students exchanging them, but they later became extremely widespread.

-From that point on, Norris started to tour with the Chuck Norris facts appearing on major talk shows, and even visiting the troops in Iraq, for morale boosting appearances.
+From that point on, Norris started to tour with the Chuck Norris facts appearing on major talk shows, and even visiting troops in Iraq for morale boosting appearances.

-2006 to present day: current works

-Norris starred in the film The Cutter in 2006, where he plays a detective on a rescue mission.
-That year time he published the novel The Justice Riders, co-written with Ken Abraham, Aaron Norris, and Tim Grayem.